seattlerb/vlad/README.txt

 * Very few dependencies.
 All simple.
 * Uses ssh with your ssh settings already in place.
 * Uses rsync for efficient transfers.
-* Exec remote commands on one or more servers.
+* Run remote commands on one or more servers.
 * Syncs files to one or more servers.
 * Mix and match local and remote tasks.
 * Built on rake. easy.